tkislicyna/TargetIndicator/README.md

 "# TargetIndicator"

 1. Get initial value($14)
-2. Progress bar sets initial value and grows to MaxValue($15)
+2. Progress bar sets initial value and grows to MaxValue($15).
+Step $0,2 over 2 second.
 3. When the target is reached the target panel turns green

 Framworks: